JasinChen/Metroid-new-zero-mission/Readme.txt

 Metroid: New zero mission Guide

 1.This is a hack based on Metroid: Zero-mission.
 The room layout is similar to original version.
 2.Bomb jump and wall jump are not necessary.
-If you are fisrt time to play this hack, don't try them to find the way.
+If you are fisrt time to play this hack, don't use them to find the way.
 3.All items rate is 100%.
 4.Easy mode: statue hint, Normal mode: no statue hint.
-5.Unkown items are available.
+5.Unknown items are available.

 **********====Spoiler Alert====**********